microsoft/XmlNotepad/docs/dev.md

 ### Publish the ClickOnce installer

-Open the `Application` project properties and you will see a Publish option there which is currently configured to upload the installer using FTP to the `ftp://lovettsoftware.com/lovettsoftware.com/Downloads/XmlNotepad/` location.
+Open the `Application` project properties and you will see a Publish option there.
 This is only something that can be done by the current author.
 This setup is also only performed on strongly signed bits using a certificate belonging to the author.
 This certificate is specified using environment variable `MYKEYFILE`, but you can build, debug and test XML Notepad without this environment variable set.

-This setup provides the ClickOnce installed version of XML Notepad installable from [lovettsoftware](http://lovettsoftware.com/downloads/xmlnotepad/XmlNotepad.application).
+This setup provides the ClickOnce installed version of XML Notepad installable from [lovettsoftware](https://lovettsoftwarestorage.blob.core.windows.net/downloads/XmlNotepad/XmlNotepad.application).
 This is the most convenient installer since it is a single click and also provide auto-updating whenever a new version is published.

 ### Build the setup .msi installer